 Below are some of the wireframes I designed, press the left and right buttons to navigate through the screens.
 I also added a description at the bottom of each picture.

-Afterward, we presented our lofi designs to our manager and PM and got the green light to transform them into hi-fidelity designs.
+Afterward, each designer presented our lofi designs to our manager and PM and got the green light to transform them into hi-fidelity designs.
 The five of us voted on which elements we liked from each option.
-Since there were three designers and three distinct features, we decided to split up the work and have one person work on each feature.
-I decided to work on the data item page.

-The main feedback we received was about filters on the data search page and metadata organization on the data item page.
+The main feedback was about filters on the data search page and metadata organization on the data item page.
 I changed the order of the metadata list on the data item page to show the most relevant items first and then changed some of the labels and icons to be more accurate.

 The Data Catalog was an exciting challenge as it was the first project I worked on from idea to development at General Motors.